canalplus/rx-player/CONTRIBUTING.md

 and unit tests).
 To check if that's the case, you can run locally the `check` script by calling `npm run check`.

-In any case, the type checking and linting of the `src` directory is automatically done before each commit thanks to a git hook.

 Those checks give us some guarantees that every merged commit in the `master` branch is stable enough.